 Engine oil is identified by its quality and its viscosity.
 Quality is more important than viscosity when selecting which engine oil to use.
-The quality specification indicates its ability to protect the engine from wear, whilst the viscosity grade indicates its fluidity within a temperature range.
+The oil quality ensures e.g. engine cleanliness, wear protection and oil aging control, whereas viscosity grade gives information on the oil's thickness over a temperature range.

-The new oil quality specification for both petrol and diesel engines is Dexos 2 TM.
-If it is not available, an alternative listed quality must be used.
+Dexos is the newest engine oil quality that provides optimum protection for petrol and diesel engines.
+If it is unavailable, engine oils of other listed qualities have to be used.